 2) Give responders a mechanism to help organize both in advance and during a response.

 This planning tool will also help multiple agencies to coordinate their operations and resources and make effective and efficient use of their personnel, supplies, and time.
-This plan addresses oil and hazardous materials spills originating from the “SE Ohio Area” defined as the right decending bank of the Ohio River within U.S. EPA Region 5, the Ohio counties of Columbiana, Jefferson, Belmont, and Monroe, and the Ohio tributaries along the Ohio River between Ohio River mile marker 40.1 and 127.2.
-Spills originating on the Ohio River or originating from the West Virginia Bank (left decending bank) of the Ohio River, or counties located within West Virginia are the jurisdiction of U.S. EPA Region 3 or the USCG (see Agency Roles and Responsibilities section of this plan for details).
+This plan addresses oil and hazardous materials spills originating from the “SE Ohio Area” defined as the right descending bank of the Ohio River within U.S. EPA Region 5, the Ohio counties of Mahoning, Columbiana, Jefferson, Belmont, and Monroe, and the Ohio tributaries along the Ohio River between Ohio River mile marker 40.1 and 127.2.
+Spills originating on the Ohio River or originating from the West Virginia Bank (left descending bank) of the Ohio River, or counties located within West Virginia are the jurisdiction of U.S. EPA Region 3 or the USCG (see Agency Roles and Responsibilities section of this plan for details).
 General West Virginia information is included in this plan for reference.

 The objective is to promote timely and effective coordination among the spill community, including Federal, state, local, and private entities in response to an oil discharge or hazardous substance release within the SE Ohio Area.